danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 ### For Central or Embedded Analyst/Engineers
 - [ ] Manager: Create access request using data analyst baseline.
    - [ ] Manager: Request addition to `@datateam` alias on Slack in PeopleOps Onboarding issue
+   - [ ] Manager: Request addition to `@data-analysts` alias on Slack in PeopleOps Onboarding issue
    - [ ] Manager: Request addition to `Data Team` 1password vault in PeopleOps Onboarding issue
 - [ ] Manager: Add to the `gitlab-data/chatops` project as a Maintainer.
 - [ ] Manager: Add to the `gitlab-data` namespace as a Developer.
-- [ ] Manager: Add to Airflow as Analyst (Admin for Engineers)
+- [ ] Manager: Add to Airflow as Analyst
 - [ ] Manager: Update codeowners file in the handbook to include the new team member
 - [ ] Manager: Add to daily Geekbot standup (send `dashboard` to Geekbot on slack, click into a particular standup in the web UI, add via Manage button)
-- [ ] Manager: Invite to SheetLoad folder in gdrive
+- [ ] Manager: Invite to SheetLoad & Boneyward folders in Google Drive
 - [ ] Manager: Add to data team calendar as a calendar admin
 - [ ] Manager: Add team member to Finance team meetings
 - [ ] Manager: Add to [data triage](https://about.gitlab.com/handbook/business-ops/data-team/#triager) in third week at GitLab (Week 1 = Company onboarding; Week 2 = Data team onboarding)